EnderShadow8/wolf-ecs/README.md

 - Zero dependencies.
 - NOT operator for queries.
 - Built in serialisation.
-- Statically typed components for speed.
-- Archetypes using bitwise operations for enhanced performance.
 - *[It's by far the fastest JS/TS ECS framework that I know of](https://github.com/EnderShadow8/ecs-benchmark).*

 ### Possible future features